izharali246/izharali246/README.md

 While pursuing my **Master’s in Information Technology (Networks & Information Security)** at CQ University, I gained real-world cybersecurity experience through internships and contract roles in Australia.
 This included:

 - Providing Tier-1 and Tier-2 IT support for enterprise and education environments
-- Detecting and analyzing threats using Microsoft Sentinel, Defender, and Darktrace
+- Detecting and analyzing threats using Microsoft Sentinel, Microsoft Defender for Endpoint (EDR), Fortinet, and Darktrace
 - Managing email security, mobile devices, and cloud identity with tools like Mimecast and Intune

 This blend of academic learning and practical implementation has helped me build a strong foundation for contributing effectively to SOC operations.